DHTMLX/gantt-docs/data/desktop/specifying_columns.md

 1. Task name
 2. Start date
 3. Duration
 4. '+' column.
-A special column with the <code>name="add"</code> that displays the '+' sign which allows users to add childs for the task.
+A special column with the <code>name="add"</code> that displays the '+' sign which allows users to add children for a task.

 {{note
 Note, you needn't to specify the api/gantt_columns_config.md parameter to present the default columns in the grid.